svbergmann/svbergmann/README.md

 </p>

 I'm Sven Bergmann, based in Aachen, Germany.
-I received a Master of Science degree in Mathematics at [University of Wisonsin - Milwaukee](https://uwm.edu/) while I'm still studying M.Sc.
-Applied Mathematics and Informatics at [FH Aachen - University of Applied Sciences](https://www.fh-aachen.de/).
+I received a Master of Science degree in Mathematics at [University of Wisonsin - Milwaukee](https://uwm.edu/) as well as a Master of Science degree in Applied Mathematics and Informatics at [FH Aachen - University of Applied Sciences](https://www.fh-aachen.de/).
+Currently, I am working as a Software Engineer at [achelos](https://www.achelos.de/de/).

 Own work:
 - [Masterthesis](../../../Masterthesis) with the title "ANALYTIC APPROXIMATIONS OF HIGHER ORDER MOMENTS IN TERMS OF LOWER ORDER MOMENTS"